dylburger/openintro-stats/questions/chapter-1.md

 * When there are an even number of observations, the median is the average of the two obervations closest to the 50th percentile.
 * Outliers help us 1.) identify strong skew in the distribution, 2.) identify data collection or entry errors, 3.) provide insight into interesting and unexpected properties of the data.
 * Robust statistics (or robust estimates) are not affected drastically by extreme outliers (median, IQR are examples).
 The mean and standard deviation, on the other hand, can be affected significantly by outlier values.
+* Skewed data are ripe for transformation!
+For instance, if it's clear that there are many values at the start or end of a tail, we may be able to take the log base 10 of these values, which may allow us to better visualize the distribution.
+* Transformation can make the data much less skewed, and makes certain statistics less sensitive to extreme outliers.
+* Transformation can also make it easier to apply a model (e.g. linear regression) on our data.
+Two variables may not have had a linear relationship before, but after transformation, they do!

+### Analyzing Categorical Data

+* A contingency table helps us see the number of records of a dataset with a given combination of two categorical variables ((spam, has number), (spam, has no number), (no spam, has number), (no span, has no number)).
+Adding a color to the number of records, where the intensity of the color is tied to the magnitude (effectively a heatmap) can help even more!
+* A similar table for only one categorical variable is called a frequency table.